PreNDA Bill Brings the Civil Rights Battle to the Forefront Says Dr. King

 population, the pre-born,” says Dr. Alveda King, Pastoral Associate for

-Priests for Life, Founder of King for America, and niece of Dr. Martin
+Priests for Life, Founder of Alveda King Ministries, and niece of Dr. Martin

 Luther King, Jr.

 “Sex-selection is increasingly a reason women seek abortions, especially

 among immigrant populations from cultures that prefer a child of one gender

 over another.
 Growing evidence shows that many babies are now targeted for

 abortion for race-selection as well.
 In the ongoing battles to ensure that

 all Americans’ civil rights are protected, our focus must be on the horrific